-Family rent to owner.
-In the voucher program, the portion of rent to owner paid by the family.

-- Family self-sufficiency program (FSS program).
-The program established by a PHA in accordance with 24 CFR part 984 to promote self-sufficiency of assisted families, including the coordination of supportive services (42 U.S.C.
-1437u). - Family share.
+- Family rent to owner.
+In the voucher program, the portion of rent to owner paid by the family. - Family self-sufficiency program (FSS program).
+The program established by a PHA within its jurisdiction to promote self-sufficiency among participating families, including the coordination of supportive services to these families (24 CFR 984.103). - Family share.
 The portion of rent and utilities paid by the family.
 For calculation of family share, see 24 CFR 982.515(a). - Family unit size.
 The appropriate number of bedrooms for a family, as determined by the PHA under the PHA subsidy standards. - Federal agency.
 A department of the executive branch of the federal government. - Foster child care payment.
 A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children. - Full-time student.
 A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
 See 24 CFR 5.603. - Funding increment.
-Each commitment of budget authority by HUD to a PHA under the consolidated annual contributions contract for the PHA program. - Gender identity.
-Actual or perceived gender-related characteristics. - Gross rent.
+Each commitment of budget authority by HUD to a PHA under the consolidated annual contributions contract for the PHA program.

+Gender identity.
+Actual or perceived gender-related characteristics.

+Gross rent.
 The sum of the rent to owner plus any utility allowance.